MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Input-Service-Distribution-Process.md

 4. After selecting all relevant values, click on Related on ribbon -> Apply Entries -> select the relevant entries for distribution ->  select relevant dimensions and post.

-## Inter-State and Intra-State Distribution of GST under Input Service Distribution
+## Inter-state and intra-state distribution of GST under input service distribution

 1. GL Entries for an Intra-state Distribution of Invoice to Recipient location (GST Credit is available for both the distributor and recipient locations).
 For example, service invoice issued for INR 1000 and CGST 9% and SGST 9% has been charged on the invoice, and the input service credit has been distributed to the recipient location.